Image

 18. Painting introduces a whole new dimension to birds’ activities!

-All you need for this one is feathers, paper and paint.
-Let your children go ballistic painting feathers that they can then stick on paper.
+For this bird activity, you only need feathers, paper, and paint.
+Let your children go ballistic, painting feathers that they can stick on paper.

 19. Puppet Show